emallson/rplex/README.md

 You *must* have CPLEX installed for RPLEX to work.
 The build script attempts to locate CPLEX automatically (and should do so assuming you've installed it at the usual location on Linux).
+CPLEX is not necessary to run a binary compiled with RPLEX; static linking is used.

 *Documentation under construction*